oddin-ai/oddin-documentation/docs/getting-started/for-kols.md

 Once your channel is connected, complete your profile details within the dashboards Settings page.
 These details will be used by Oddin to contact you and to process payments.
 Be sure to add your Polygon wallet address to receive rewards and earnings directly.

-## Viewing Campaigns

-How to see incoming campaign requests from advertisers.
-Tips on reviewing campaigns before accepting them.

 ## Tracking Your Earnings

-Explanation of the earnings dashboard (token rewards, affiliate benefits, etc.).
-How often earnings are updated and any withdrawal details.
+In Oddin’s dashboard, you can easily keep track of your earnings from ad campaigns.
+There are two main places to view your earnings:

+1. **Main Dashboard Page**
+   On the main page of the dashboard, you’ll find a quick summary of your earnings, clicks, and impressions.
+You can use the date selector to toggle between today’s performance and a monthly overview, giving you an at-a-glance view of your latest activity and rewards.

+2. **Reports Page**
+   For a deeper look at your earnings, head to the Reports page.
+Here, you’ll find detailed breakdowns of your performance metrics, allowing you to see trends over time and review specific campaign statistics.
+This page provides insights into your total impressions, clicks, and cumulative earnings—perfect for understanding which campaigns are performing best.

 :::note

-As Oddin is transitioning from Alpha to Beta stages, the information in this page may vary as we upgrade our platform and adding new services.
+As Oddin transitions from Alpha to Beta, features and information on this page may change as we upgrade the platform and introduce new services.
+Please check back regularly for updates.

 :::